 Judge Weill also locked antlers with public defender Chris Routh, whom he found in contempt of court in 2016 and briefly jailed following a courtroom spat.
 Perhaps that had something to do with Routh campaigning for Weill’s opponent, David McCarty, in an appeals court race, which McCarty won in a runoff.

-Weill was described by critics as a harsh judge with little sympathy for minority defendants, and that’s very much a possibility in a criminal court with elected judges—because elected judges are not just judges; they are politicians.
+Prior to his election loss, Weill was described by critics as a harsh judge with little sympathy for minority defendants, and that’s very much a possibility in a criminal court with elected judges—because elected judges are not just judges; they are politicians.
 And politicians win elections by appealing to a certain kind of voter.

 Lawyers running for judgeships in Mississippi also make no bones about locking away people for the rest of their lives.
 Former Mississippi Supreme Court Judge David Chandler was obvious about being “tough on crime” in his old commercial, but what should’ve scared people was how he bragged about being biased against overturning convictions.